 Nasta pulled him into a hug and a look up at him showed Harry that he was glaring poisonously at Dain and Kailen, even as his gentle hands comforted him and his soft voice soothed him.

 "Calm yourself, Harry.
 You don't need this stress."
 Nasta was murmuring over and over.

 "You are pregnant again."
 Warren said sharply, Harry was surprised by his observation; he hadn't even started showing yet.

 Harry nodded.
 "Three months."

 "The stress of this will not be good for your new baby."
-He said concernedly.
+The Faerie guard said concernedly.

 Harry shook his head.
 "No, it's not.
 I'm having twins…I've been stressed all through their main growth period, which makes me more stressed and worried about the damage I'm doing to them that I can't even see."

 "Have you had one of your medic personnel check the two babes over?"
 Warren asked with a frown.